dylanfesta/HawkesSimulator.jl/docs/src/plasticity_rate_based.md

 ## Result

-With an antisymmetric STDP, the system really likes saturation, but really dislikes symemtry.
+With an antisymmetric STDP, the system really likes saturation, but really dislikes symmetry.
-I had to further lower the target rate, and to set a lower bound on the weights, that now is almost always reached.
-With  `θ = -1.02` we have a "blanket" regime, where most neurons are interccnnected.
-With `θ = -1.3` few "winning" neurons give input to the rest of the network.
+The weight matrix is nearly perferctly antisymmetric, you could play Tetris with it.

 **THE END**